-- People with autism that require adaptations to their existing properties - People living in congregated settings separate from communities - People living in community residences that are no longer fit for purpose or do not allow for changing needs. - People with autism living in unsuitable or unstable accommodation which impacts on a person's care and restricts their ability to live a full and meaningful life.
+- People that require adaptations to their existing properties based on sensory/physical needs - People living in congregated settings separate from communities - People living in community residences that are no longer fit for purpose or do not allow for changing needs. - People living in unsuitable or unstable accommodation which impacts on a person's care and restricts their ability to live a full and meaningful life.